Educare Randomized Control Trial

 - The mission of the Educare Learning Network is not only Educare school excellence, but expanded access to and demonstrated value of investing in high quality early childhood education systems.
 Ultimately, we seek to reduce the socioeconomic achievement gap for ALL low-income or otherwise vulnerable young children and their families.

 - As the article states, “Educare school leaders are noted for their community advocacy for programs and policies to help better serve all vulnerable children and families” and we are pleased to see the positive impact of this work in communities with an Educare school.
-In addition to advocacy, the Educare Learning Network supports the broader field through extensive practice supports including local professional development opportunities and partnerships, and our field-wide professional development series, Educare Best Practices Training.
+In addition to advocacy, the Educare Learning Network supports the broader field through extensive practice supports including local professional development opportunities and partnerships, and our field-wide professional development series, The Essential Practices of Educare.
 In partnership with other like-minded organizations, Educare has also shown impact at the Federal level, directly contributing to the elevation of Head Start standards that positively impact pre-K programs nationwide.

 - Given this finding, we are pleased to see that more low-income children and families are accessing ECE programs that foster positive learning and developmental outcomes.
 Educare serves as a shining example of how a network of early childhood programs can be agents for positive social impact in their communities.